Here’s a list of bodyweight corrective exercise for your backside that can be done at home or anywhere else you have space.

 This one is for the backside of your body.
 This squat variant allows you to strengthen your glutes while providing various other benefits.

-Give this exercise a go and let me know how you feel about it!
+Give it a shot, and let me know how you feel afterward!

 Building A Better Backside Exercise Index

-The heavier the weight gets, the harder it is on the actual skin and in that crease.
-What you can do is you can wrap it with a towel or you can have that squat pad for your back and you can stick it in here.
+The more weight you have, the harder it is on your skin and crease.
+You can wrap it in a towel or use a squat pad for your back to reduce discomfort.